 And so in San Francisco events are larger than life with an evil DC-like villain whose henchman pushes Billy off a building, leaving him dangling from a ledge by his fingertips, and there are daring flights down outdoor fire escapes reminiscent of scenes from Vertigo and Dark Passage.
 By the time we get to the courtroom, there are punch-ups, breakdowns and huge financial deals rejected in favour of astronomical settlements.

 Even the familiar faces seem out of the ordinary: they look different, behave differently, do different jobs, or have moved away—and that’s just the ones not in the dream scenes.

 Patty (Nina Arianda) carries only one handbag, has made equity partner in a law firm, has a chauffeur, and everyone pronounces her surname correctly.
-Meanwhile Brittany (Tania Raymonde) has undergone an extreme type of makeover, the type that sees her covering up from head to toe—gone undercover, if you like (so not too different, after all, from what she used to do in her previous incarnation in Seasons 1 and 2).
+Meanwhile Brittany (Tania Raymonde) has undergone an extreme type of makeover, the type that sees her covering up from head to toe—gone undercover, if you like (in a sense not too different from what she used to do in Seasons 1 and 2).

 As I worked my way through Season 4, I wanted to ask everyone the same question that they were asking Billy, and each other: “Are you okay?“

-When we hear Donald Cooperman agree to find decades-old advice from the firm’s archives to help out Billy McBride with the Zax law suit, it seems at odds with everything we have come to understand about their toxic relationship and Donald’s capacity for ‘deep hate’ that we heard back in Season 1.
+When we hear Donald Cooperman agree to find decades-old advice from the firm’s archives to help out Billy with the Zax law suit, it seems at odds with everything we have come to understand about their toxic relationship and Donald’s capacity for ‘deep hate’ that we heard him admit to harbouring back in Season 1.
 On the other hand, it implies that Cooperman is himself a victim of opioid dependence, something that ultimately sees him taking a seat on the noon train.

 Let’s face it, Donny was always one for the theatrics, as Billy might say.